adamfoneil/ModelSync.UI/README.md

+**Note** I'm not really updating this anymore, and I took down the product page.
+Please see my new iteration of this [Ensync](https://github.com/adamfoneil/Ensync).

+---

 This is a diff/merge app for C# model classes to SQL Server.
 You can also merge from database to database.
 Here's my main [product page](https://aosoftware.net/modelsync/).

 [![download](https://img.shields.io/badge/Download-Installer-blue.svg)](https://aosoftware.blob.core.windows.net/install/ModelSyncSetup.exe)